rxrc/tmuxrc/README.md

    with the path to your repository's location.
    If you do not host this on GitHub, you may need to adjust the repository path appropriately.
+3. Customize package.json.
-3. Update `install.sh` on the `gh-pages` branch.
+4. Update `install.sh` on the `gh-pages` branch.
-4. Update the urls for the install script in this README.
+5. Update the urls for the install script in this README.

 Here is an example of a command you can use to make replacements: